EMSL-Computing/TMSig/README.md

 - `cluster_sets`: hierarchical clustering of highly similar sets.
 Used to reduce redundancy prior to analysis.

-- `cameraPR.matrix`: a matrix method for `limma::cameraPR` for testing
+- `cameraPR.matrix`: a fast matrix method for `limma::cameraPR` for
-  molecular signatures in one or more contrasts.
+  testing molecular signatures in one or more contrasts.
 Pre-Ranked Correlation Adjusted MEan RAnk gene set testing (CAMERA-PR) accounts for inter-gene correlation to control the type I error rate (Wu & Smyth, 2012).

 - `enrichmap`: visualize molecular signature analysis results, such as those from `cameraPR.matrix`, as a bubble heatmap with signatures as